Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 ## Filtering Models Refactor

 For this refactor, our end goal is to create a more generic filtering function `get_models_with_filters` in our `route_utilities.py` file.
-Our function will need the following parameters to filter our desired models:
+Our new function will need the following parameters to filter our desired models:
 - a class reference of the type of model we want to filter
 - an _optional_ dictionary of filter names and values